MIL-STD-810H Test Plan Development

 A Generalized Task Statement for Tailoring: Condider the environmental effects.
 An example list is provided with a list below.
 Develop exposure curves considering exposure scenarios.
 For this, use/develop CONOPS document and generate a Life Cycle Environmental Profile (LCEP).

-• Equipment vulnarabilities under the environmental/operational conditions.
+• Equipment vulnerabilities under environmental/operational conditions.

 • Effects caused by the platform operations (vibrations, shock, etc.)